 Suggested Fee: $250/10 week session

-(please contact me via email for deferred pmnt or partial scholarship if you are unable to pay due to CoVid losses)
+**please request deferred payment or partial scholarship if you are unable to pay due to financial hardship

 One of Heather’s most profound influences was Eddie Brown, called Mr. Scientific Rhythm.
 Heather studied with him privately in LA in the 80’s & 90’s and brought him to NY to perform with Manhattan Tap at the Village Gate Jazz Club, his first performance in NYC in 50 years and a month before he passed.